ashawe/CTF-Website-Template-2020/CONTRIBUTING.md

 ### 3. Implement your fix or feature

 *    At this point, you're ready to make your changes!
 Feel free to ask for help; everyone is a beginner at first 😸
 *    Write a good commit message.
-To write good commit messages, please follow [those recommendations](https://github.com/ashawe/CTF-Website-Template-2020/blob/master/COMMIT-GUIDLINES.md).
+To write good commit messages, please follow [these recommendations](https://github.com/ashawe/CTF-Website-Template-2020/blob/master/COMMIT-GUIDLINES.md).
 There are important to maintain an healthy commit logs.
 *    If there are multiple commits in your pull request, these commits will be squashed before merging.
 Please make sure, if that's the case, that your pull request has a nice description explaining what it does.
 *    It's okay to have work-in-progress pull requests.
 Add [WIP] in the title of your pull request if that's the case, otherwise your pull request will be considered in a state of being able to be merged as is.